 - 3 tablespoons good quality maple syrup

-- Step 1 In a small mixing bowl add the butter and maple syrup and using a rubber spatula mix well to incorporate.
+- Step 8 For the Maple Butter: In a small mixing bowl add the butter and maple syrup and using a rubber spatula mix well to incorporate.